 If a college is “need-aware”, that may indeed affect their admissions decisions, because they may reserve a percentage of places for students of a particular income level.

-Now, that might mean they reserve a percentage of places for the most needy, or for middle class students whom they worry are falling between the income/financial aid cracks, or the wealthiest students who can afford to pay the full cost of attendance (COA).
+That might mean they reserve a percentage of places for the most needy, and/or a percentage for middle class students whom they worry are falling between the income/financial aid cracks, and/or a percentage for the wealthiest students who can afford to pay the full cost of attendance (COA).